TracyNguyen2001/Predict-car-insurance/README.md

 # Attributes Affect Car Insurance Waive using SAS

 ## Project Overview
-This project focuses on predicting customer churn - a critical metric for many businesses, especially in the banking and telecom sectors.
-We use an XGBoost classifier, a powerful machine learning algorithm, to predict the likelihood of customers leaving a company.
+This project focuses on predicting the likelihood of customers waiving car insurance — a critical metric for insurance companies to manage risk and retain clients.
+We use an XGBoost classifier, a powerful machine learning algorithm, to analyze key attributes influencing customer decisions.

 ## Data Description
-The dataset used in this project contains various customer attributes, such as age, balance, and number of products used, along with a target variable indicating whether the customer has exited (churned) or not.
+The dataset used in this project contains various customer attributes, such as age, vehicle ownership, driving experience, past Duis, and credit score, along with a target variable indicating whether the customer waived their car insurance policy.

 ## Repository Contents
 - `train.csv`: Training dataset containing customer attributes and the target variable.